eriksvenssongrape/fft-diffraction-applet/README.md

 Click below to run the interactive app in your browser (no installation needed):

 ### Launch Options
+**Note: you need to press the "Initialize view" button to see anything.**

 #### ▶ Web App (Voilà)
 [![Voilà](https://img.shields.io/badge/Launch-Viola-orange?logo=jupyter)](